sophgo/sophgo-doc/SG200X/Software_Developers_Manual/SG200x_Software_Developer's_Manual_en.md

 `./u-boot-2021.10/build/"$CHIP"_"$BOARD"/.config`

-Switch to the project root and run the following command to generate a `flip.bin` in the `install/` directory:
+Switch to the project root and run the following command to generate a `fip.bin` in the `install/` directory:

 `$ build_uboot`